mat-orz/python-crawler/README.md

 ./run_as_docker_image.sh
 ```

-You can modify run_as_docker_image.sh variables to have different image name, url or final output name:
+You can modify run_as_docker_image.sh variables to have different image name, url or final output name.
+Remove $TEST_BEFORE reference to have it run without tests
 ```
 IMAGE_NAME="python-crawler-mat-orz"
 URL="https://wiprodigital.com"
 OUT_FILE="sitemap.json"
+TEST_BEFORE="Y"
 ```

 Python 3 (virtualenv)